rmbl-xD/rmbl-xD/README.md

 -->

-### 🔭 I’m currently working on azur IoT solutions for datagroup SE
+### 🔭 I’m currently working on ...
+Azure IoT solutions for datagroup SE.

-### 🌱 I’m currently learning AWS because Azure gets boring ;)
+### 🌱 I’m currently learning ...
+AWS because Azure gets boring ;)

-### 👯 I’m looking to collaborate on projects that makes my daily work easier.
+### 👯 I’m looking to collaborate on ...
+Projects that makes my daily work easier.

-### 💬 Ask me about .NET and Azure.
+### 💬 Ask me about ...
+.NET and Azure.

-### 😄 Pronouns
+### 😄 Pronouns ...
 I wished I was a Apache Helicopter but my dads cromosom made me a dude.

 ### 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/francesco-caprio-3b6557131/)

-### ⚡ Fun fact: From 2002 till 2004 I was a professional Enemy Territory player with actual salary.
+### ⚡ Fun fact:
+From 2002 till 2004 I was a professional Enemy Territory player with actual salary.